Pom Poko: Release

 The film was released in Japan on July 16, 1994.
 It was released on DVD on August 16, 2005, in North America by Walt Disney Studios Home Entertainment along with My Neighbors the Yamadas.
 Optimum Releasing released the film on DVD in the United Kingdom, a year later.
 Disney released a Blu-ray disc on February 3, 2015.
 GKIDS re-issued the film on Blu-ray and DVD on February 6, 2018, under a new deal with Studio Ghibli.

 Reception

 Box office

 Pom Poko was the number one Japanese film on the domestic market in 1994, earning in distribution income, and grossing in total box office revenue.

 Critical response

 Pom Poko has an approval rating of 86% on review aggregator website Rotten Tomatoes, based on 14 reviews, and an average rating of 6/10.
 Metacritic assigned the film a weighted average score of 77 out of 100, based on 8 critics, indicating "generally favorable reviews".

 Awards and nominations

 It was chosen as the Japanese submission for the Academy Award for Best Foreign Language Film for that year.
 It won Best Animation Film at the 49th Mainichi Film Awards.
+It won the Grand Prix in the feature film category at the Annecy International Animation Film Festival in 1995.